Pat the Bunny

 Pat the Bunny is the first "touch and feel" interactive children's book, written and illustrated by Dorothy Kunhardt.
 Since its publication in 1940, it has been a perennial best-seller in the United States.
-Rather than follow a linear narrative, the book invites the reader to engage in tactile activities, such as patting the fake fur of a rabbit, feeling sandpaper that stands for "Daddy's scratchy face," trying on "Mummy's ring," reading a book within a book, playing peekaboo with a cloth, and gazing into a mirror.
+Rather than follow a linear narrative, the book invites the reader to engage in tactile activities, such as patting the fake fur of a rabbit, feeling sandpaper that stands for "Daddy's scratchy face", trying on "Mummy's ring", reading a book within a book, playing peekaboo with a cloth, and gazing into a mirror.

-It was written and illustrated by author Dorothy Kunhardt, who wrote Pat the Bunny for her three-year-old daughter Edith, who went on to become a children's writer herself.
-The New York Times considered it the first interactive books ever written.
+It was written and illustrated by author Dorothy Kunhardt.
+She created Pat the Bunny for her three-year-old daughter Edith, who went on to become a children's writer herself.
+The New York Times considered it the first interactive book ever written.

-Child development experts, such as pediatrician Pierrette Mimi Poinsett, recommend the book due to its "sensory approach."
+Child development experts, such as pediatrician Pierrette Mimi Poinsett, recommend the book due to its "sensory approach".